devosoft/Empirical/doc/dev/getting-started.rst

       git add path/to/file

-   If you have a large quanity of changes and you don't want to add each file manually you can do ``git add --patch`` which will display each set of changes to you before staging them for commit.
+   If you have a large quantity of changes and you don't want to add each file manually you can do ``git add --patch`` which will display each set of changes to you before staging them for commit.